-Factbox - Ballon D'Or winner Cristiano Ronaldo
+Factbox - Ballon d'Or winner Cristiano Ronaldo

 REAL MADRID

-* Became the world's most expensive player when he signed for Real for a fee of 80 million pounds in 2009.
+* Becomes the world's most expensive player when he signs for Real for a fee of 94 million euros ($99.98 million) in 2009.

-* Scores a Spanish record 40 goals in 34 games in 2010-11 and nets a superb header to win the King's Cup final against Barcelona.
+* Scores a Spanish record 40 goals in 34 games in 2010-11, including a superb header to win the King's Cup final against Barcelona.

 * Has a poor season by his standards in 2012-13 and Real fail to win major silverware, prompting Mourinho's exit.

 * Scores a single-season record 17 goals in the Champions League in 2013-14 as Real secure a 10th European title.
-Ronaldo nets a penalty in the final in the 4-1 victory over Atletico Madrid after extra time.
+Nets a penalty in the final in a 4-1 win over Atletico Madrid after extra time.

 PORTUGAL